 Sales leaders are a creative bunch.
 More than one has said to me that forecasting is “half-art, half-science”.

-Have you set up a Sales Forecast?
+Do you have favorite methods of sales forecasting?
 How has it worked for you?